jpukg/Jpa-Hibernate/readme.md

 	```

 2. the type-restricted mode:
-	every attributes of a class are reference to respective type field that give compile time access  by metamodel class.JPA standard metamodel class name entityname_.java(e.g employee_.java)  that are to be generated by the JPA provider automatically
+	every attributes of a class are reference to respective type field that give compile time access  by metamodel class.JPA standard metamodel class name entityname_.java(e.g employee_.java)  that are to be generated by the JPA provider automatically  in a same package that entity exits

 	Add Hibernate Annotation Processsor of maven-compiler plugin && dependency at pom.xml